 - It does not mean that we can't disclose in all cases; it means that disclosure is not required by the Act.
 A decision could be taken to ignore the exemption and release the information taking into account all the facts of the case. - There is still a legal obligation to provide reasonable advice and assistance to the enquirer.

-Section of the FOI Act Exemption S(2) 21 Information accessible by other means (e.g. in the Publication Scheme) S(2) 23 Information supplied by, or relating to, bodies dealing with security matters
+Exemption Information accessible by other means (e.g. in the Publication Scheme) Information supplied by, or relating to, bodies dealing with security matters